Narin-Games/Narin-Payment-Unity-SDK/README.md

 # Narin-Payment-Unity-SDK
-This SDK is implemented for the integration payment method of online app stores (Googleplay, Cafebazaar, Myket) as a single interface.
+This SDK is implemented for the integration of online app stores payment methods (Googleplay, Cafebazaar, Myket) as a single interface.

 If you want to release your game in multiple app stores, this SDK will have the following advantages for you:

-- No need to create different branches in git to get the build of each store
+- No need to create different branches in git to get the build for each store
-- Implement payment of all stores with just one implementation
+- Implements payment of all stores with just one implementation
 - Can be used in implementation of **Distributed Build System** and **Batch Building**

 ## How To Use